acegiak/WhisperFollow/readme.txt

 e.g.

-1. Upload `WhisperFollow.php` to the `/wp-content/plugins/` directory
+1. Extract the WhisperFollow folder into `/wp-content/plugins/` directory
+2. navigate to the WhisperFollow folder
+3. run composer install
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate To yourblog/following
+5. Navigate To yourblog/following

 == Frequently Asked Questions ==